DacianCoder/cristidemo/README.md

 Eslint rules are commented for your convenience feel free to tweak or remove them inside `.eslintrc`
 Import order not configured, a plugin can be found [here](https://www.npmjs.com/package/eslint-plugin-ordered-imports)

-## Open API Tools generator [project](https://github.com/OpenAPITools/openapi-generator)
-The provided template uses fetch, if you wish to modify it, please consult the project, axios/superagent are also suported

-By providing a valid endpoint for `swagger.json` retrieval in the `.env` file the script found at `bin/install_api.sh` will generate models and APIs defined in that particular `swagger.json`

-### Machine requirements
-- `chmod +x ./bin/install.sh` -> to be able to run it
-- `docker` -> required in order to abstract the java dependency of the generator

 ## Styling [docs](./src/assets/styles/README.md).